As stated in the previous section, the

-There are 3 different commands that can be used to create smooth curves.
+There are three different commands that you can use to create smooth curves.
 Two of those curves are Bezier curves, and the third one is an "arc" or part of a circle.
 You might have already gained practical experience with Bezier curves using path tools in Inkscape, Illustrator or Photoshop.
-For a complete description of the math behind Bezier curves, you'll have to go to a reference like the one on Wikipedia.
+For a complete description of the math behind Bezier curves, go to a reference like the one on Wikipedia.
 It's too much information to try and cover here.
 There are an infinite number of different types of Bezier curves, but only two simple ones are available in path elements: a cubic one, C, and a quadratic one, Q.

 So we'll start with the slightly more complex Bezier curve: the cubic one, C. Cubic Beziers take in two control points for each point.
-As such, you have to specify three sets of coordinates when you want to create a cubic Bezier
+Thus to create a cubix Bezier, you need to specify three sets of coordinates.

 C x1 y1, x2 y2, x y (or c dx1 dy1, dx2 dy2, dx dy)